officialxviid/disgester/README.md

 </p>

 <blockquote align="center">
-Digester is taken from the name of an ant colony which means mutual symbiosis.
+Digester is taken from the name of an ant colony (<i>Camponotus schmitzi</i>) which means mutual symbiosis.
 You can easily manage bundles in your application using this package.
 Simply run the command <b>composer require officialxviid/disgester</b>, and set your bundle.
 </blockquote>